 Les Brown often tells his seminars audiences, “Don’t stop running toward your goals”, and he is absolutely right.

 Nothing is going to happen if you choose to not do anything.
 Listen, goal setting will not work if you are not going to make it work.
-It will work when you work on it.
+It will work when you are willing to work on it.

 The difference between highly successful people and ordinary people is that highly successful people choose to take action even when they don’t feel like it.